 The State Ethics Commission does not administer Subtitle 5 (Conflicts of Interest) of the Ethics Law with respect to members of the General Assembly.
 That role has been assigned by the Ethics Law to the Joint Ethics Committee, assisted by the Ethics Advisor to the General Assembly.
 The State Ethics Commission does administer Subtitle 6 (Financial Disclosure) of the Ethics Law with respect to members of the General Assembly.

-The general reporting deadline is April 30th of each year.
+The general reporting deadline is April 30th each year.
 New filers must file within 30 days of starting a position requiring financial disclosure.
 Persons leaving a position requiring disclosure must file a termination statement within 60 days of leaving that position.
 Click here to access the Commission’s system.

-The public can view filed financial disclosure forms at the Commission’s Office.
-Financial disclosure statements are available to the public for examination and copying.
-The individual who desires to view a financial disclosure statement must identify him or herself and provide his or her address.
+The public can view on the Internet filed financial disclosure forms submitted on or after January 1, 2019, by a State official (which includes legislators), a candidate for office as a State official, or a Secretary of a principal department in the Executive Branch.
+All other financial disclosure statements are available to the public for examination and copying at the Commission’s Office.
+An individual who desires to view a financial disclosure statement must identify him or herself and provide his or her address.
 On the request of the individual whose statement was examined or copied, both for those whose statements are viewed on the Internet and those whose statements are viewed in the Commission’s Office, the Commission will forward a copy of that record to that individual.
 For all filers, the Commission is required to redact home address information from all statements filed after January 1, 2019.

 Amendments to Financial Disclosure Statements

-If you discover an error or omission in a previously remitted Financial Disclosure Statement, you need to file an [wpfilebase tag=fileurl id=718 linktext=’amendment’ /] to correct the issue.
+If you discover an error or omission in a previously remitted Financial Disclosure Statement, you need to file an [wpfilebase tag=fileurl id=718 linktext=’amendment’ /] to correct the issue(s).